 12. There’s no shame in loss or failure

 There’s simply no way around this.
 Losing and failing are simply inevitable in life.
 And while things like losing that soccer game, not getting that certain job, or getting passed up for that promotion can certainly hurt, there’s no shame in that as long as an honest effort was put in.
 In fact, loss and failure is, more often than not, necessary.
 It can certainly hurt to lose, but a man should use the pain of his loss as the first step of improvement.
 If a man loses a soccer game, that should be a sign to put more work into his practices and drills.
 If a man gets passed up for a job promotion, he should use that lost opportunity as a stepping stone to improve his work ethic and figure out what he’s doing wrong.
-In the words of hall of fame soccer player Cobi Jones.
-“The road to victory… is paved with losses.”
+In the words of hall of fame soccer player Cobi Jones, “The road to victory… is paved with losses.”

 13. Your virginity and your loss of it should never define you

-It essentially seems like a stereotype at this point that high school boys are practically in competition to see who can either get laid first, or get laid the most.
+It seems like a stereotype at this point that high school boys are practically in competition to see who can either get laid first, or get laid the most.
 And of course, the guy who hasn’t been able to do the horizontal mambo, either because he doesn’t want to, or just has trouble with the opposite sex, is mocked and ridiculed by his peers.
 This sets a dangerous precedent for young men.
 It teaches them that being a virgin is something that he should be ashamed of.
-However, being a virgin, at least by choice, is nothing to be ashamed of, and certainly not what a man should stake his reputation on.
-It shows that he has enough respect for himself and his body to save such a hard decision for the best time, most likely when he’s in a committed relationship or married.
+However, being a virgin is nothing to be ashamed of, and certainly not what a man should stake his reputation on.
+It shows that he has enough respect for himself and his body to save such a hard decision for the best time, most likely when he’s in a committed relationship or (preferably) married.

 14. Do what’s right, not what feels good, as hard of a decision as it may be